-As the world evolves to be more environmentally conscious, there’s been more and more articles being posted about balloons, which oftentimes are filled with misinformation or opinions stated as fact.
+As the world evolves to be more environmentally conscious, more and more articles are being posted about balloons, which often include misinformation or opinions stated as fact.

 Balloons have delighted people for centuries.
 Early records show the Aztecs created balloons from animal intestines.
 In 1824, Professor Michael Faraday invented the rubber balloon to use in hydrogen experiments at the Royal Institute in London.
 A year later, latex rubber toy balloons were introduced in England.
 Balloon twisting began in the 1930s and 1940s as people discovered how to manipulate and shape balloons.

-In the 1970s, a new thin, less permeable metalized film created “foil” balloons (commonly but incorrectly referred to as the film trade name “Mylar”) which could be made in a variety of shapes and designs that would stay afloat much longer than their latex counterparts.
+In the 1970s, “foil” balloons were created from a new thin, less permeable metalized film which is commonly, but incorrectly, referred to as the film trade name, “Mylar.”
+These balloons can be made in a variety of shapes and designs that stay afloat much longer than their latex counterparts.
 History Source.

 Are latex balloons bad for the environment?

-Produced from rubber trees, latex balloons are made from organic material and colored with organic pigments.
+Latex balloons are made from organic material produced by rubber trees and colored with natural pigments.
 Because of this, latex balloons are biodegradable as well as photodegradable, and by themselves are not inherently bad for the environment.
 However, it is important to always weight balloons (so they don’t float away) and properly dispose of them.

 Are foil balloons bad for the environment?

-Made from a metalized nylon, foil balloons are not biodegradable but can be reused by deflating the balloon with a straw small enough to fit inside the balloon inflation valve.
+Foil balloons are made from a metalized nylon.
+They are not biodegradable, but can be reused by deflating the balloons with a straw small enough to fit inside the balloon inflation valves.
 Learn how to deflate a foil balloon here.